20 Paid Internships for High Schoolers in 2023

-20 Paid Internships for High School Students
+20 Paid Internships for High School Students in 2023

 Internships are a great opportunity for high schoolers to network, explore different fields, and gain real-world experience.
 Internships also look great on college applications—they demonstrate determination, motivation, and an active pursuit of areas of interest.
 In addition, many internships pay, which is important for students looking for ways to cover the cost of college.

 Application Deadline: TBD 2023

 Duration: 6 weeks (Summer 2023)

 The National Science Foundation (NSF) provides a grant for the Geosciences Bridge Program, a 6-week paid internship for recent high school graduates in the summer before their first year of college.
 Participants learn about and get to engage in hands-on activities in marine geology, physical oceanography, atmospheric science, marine biology, and marine chemistry.
 Interns receive a $500 weekly stipend for their work and are reimbursed for all travel expenses.
 Students will stay on the University of Maryland Eastern Shore campus, where they will live and learn, working alongside fellow recent high school graduates.

 Duration: 7 weeks (June 27 – August 11)